 I am qualified to teach History and Art History courses on Europe, with specialization in pre-1600 content.
-Below are my teaching philosophy, excerpts from student evaluations, my syllabi for HIST 1011: Europe to 1600 (taught at the University of Colorado at Boulder in fall 2019 and spring 2020), and syllabi for courses I hope to teach in the future.
+Below are my teaching philosophy, excerpts from student evaluations, my syllabi for various history classes I’ve taught, and syllabi for courses I hope to teach in the future.

 My teaching focuses on cultivating empathy, critical thinking skills, and an interest in historical inquiry.
 The study of history is not just memorizing names and dates, but contextualizing sources, events, and people, identifying potential bias and various perspectives, and connecting the human experiences.
 Through this methodology, I am dedicated to making pre-modern European history accessible for students from any background and demystifying the process of historical research.

 In my pedagogy and research, I am committed to de-centering the traditional canon of European history in order to do justice to the past and challenge current racist, homophobic, and sexist views of the Middle Ages.
 I purposefully assign texts that speak to non-Christian, non-heteronormative, and non-white experiences in European history.
 Additionally, throughout my lectures I make time to explain how history is often abused for modern enterprises.
 Indeed, within the last several years, white supremacists across the globe have co-opted and twisted various aspects of medieval European history to serve their own agendas.
 At the core of this “history-based” white supremacist argument is the idea that Europe should return to its “medieval” origins as an all-white, all-heterosexual, and all-Christian entity.
 However, Europe has never been a homogenous place, and it is imperative to teach this in our current moment as white supremacists across North America and Europe attempt to misappropriate ancient and medieval history to justify modern violence.